chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-glassfish-4.5.markdown

 - glassfish
 - middleware
 - deployment
-since:
+deprecated:
-- 5.0.0
+- 4.5.x
 ---

 After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:

-1. Create an environment and connect XL Deploy to a GlassFish installation running on Unix
+1. Connect XL Deploy to a GlassFish installation running on Unix
+1. Add GlassFish middleware containers to the XL Deploy Repository
+1. Create an environment where you can deploy applications
-2. Import a sample application into XL Deploy
+1. Import a sample application into XL Deploy
-3. Deploy the sample application to the environment that you created
+1. Deploy the sample application to the environment that you created

 If you haven't set up XL Deploy yet, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) to install the software.